Kickstarter Advice Guide

 - +$10-25: Signed copies sell for $10-25 extra (remember you have to cover the cost of mailing the empty boxes to the designer and back)

 - $20+: Previous game(s) you’ve made at a deep discount.
 Helps move old stock and push to stretch goals.
 Best to add after funding goal is met.

 - +50-100: Add some content contribution levels as people are willing to pay $50-100 more to say they helped in some small way.
 Give them a credit in the manual.

 - Early bird rewards?
-No. Do not offer any special incentives to pledge right away.
+No. Do not offer any special physical or financial incentives to pledge right away.
 Most of your early backers will be the fans that already follow you.
 These kinds of reward levels also make it psychologically hard for someone to change pledge levels later.
 Better to offer the first 200 backers earliest shipping.